cvat-ai/cvat/site/content/en/docs/administration/advanced/analytics.md

 ### Working time calculation

-Here is a short overview of how CVAT understands the user's working time:
+Here is a short overview of how CVAT deals with the user's working time:

 - The user interface collects events when a user interacts with the interface (resizing canvas, drawing objects, clicking buttons, etc) The structure of one single event is described [here](#events-log-structure).

 - The user interface sends these events in bulks to the server.
 Currently, it uses the following triggers to send events:
     - Periodical timer (~90 seconds)
     - A user clicks the "Save" button on the annotation view